Finite-Difference Solution Ansatz approach in Least-Squares Monte Carlo

 \subsubsection{Implementation Details}

 Dimension reduction into a 1D problem lies into the heart of the additional FD ansatz construction within FD-LSM.

-For dimension reduction at single-asset multi-factor level, the basic idea is to construct a 1D Markov process matching the marginal distribution of the original process, i.e., we take the conditional expectation of the instantaneous variance to construct the effective 1D local volatility:
+At single-asset multi-factor level, the basic idea is to construct a 1D Markov process matching the marginal distribution of the original process, i.e., we take the conditional expectation of the instantaneous variance to construct the effective 1D local volatility: